codequest07/EnergyChain/README.md

 # Energy Chain: Decentralized Energy Marketplace DApp on Scroll Sepolia

+## Project Overview

 The **Decentralized Energy Marketplace** aims to revolutionize energy trading by creating a transparent, efficient, and user-friendly platform for energy producers and consumers.
 This innovative project will leverage blockchain technology to establish a single smart contract where energy producers can list their available energy credits, allowing for seamless and transparent transactions.
+The platform is built on the **SCROLL network**, leveraging its scalability and efficiency for energy transactions provided by the **ALCHEMY RPC-URL**

 Deployed Smart contract on Scroll Sepolia Testnet: .....deployed link

 Live Link to interact: live-link.on.vercel

+### Objectives

+1. Facilitate peer-to-peer energy trading
+2. Promote sustainable energy usage
+3. Create a user-friendly interface for energy transactions
+4. Ensure secure and transparent energy trading using blockchain technology
+5. Build a community-driven marketplace for renewable energy

 **Key Features:**